 - 1) Flag Clearing Limits: Construction site clearing limits will be clearly flagged in accordance with the approved plans.
 No ground disturbance is permitted beyond the flagged boundary.
-Flagging should be maintained for the duration of construction. - Perimeter Controls before Grubbing: all appropriate perimeter controls should be installed prior to any major site grubbing operation.
-Perimeter controls include interceptor ditches, berms infill areas, and sediment fences along the banks of existing streams and toes of slopes. - Wet Season Plan and Schedule: Prior to wet season construction work and before temporary work suspension for winter, the contractor, or designated person should meet with the Agency to review and update the ESCP and to develop a schedule to assure that appropriate controls are implemented and maintained during the wet season work and suspended periods. - 4) Limit Disturbed Areas: If soil erosion and sediment resulting from construction activities is not effectively controlled, the Agency will limit the amount of disturbed areas that can be effectively controlled. - 5) Install BMP's Early: Erosion and sediment control features should be incorporated into the projects at the earliest practicable time.
-All erosion and sediment control measures should be installed according to the approved implementation schedule and with these specifications. - 6) Stop Work: Failure to control erosion and or pollution shall be cause for the Agency to stop all construction work until measures have been taken to bring all construction into compliance with these specifications.
+Flagging should be maintained for the duration of construction. - 2) Perimeter Controls before Grubbing: all appropriate perimeter controls should be installed prior to any major site grubbing operation.
+Perimeter controls include interceptor ditches, berms infill areas, and sediment fences.
+Perimeter controls are especially important when protecting existing streams, wetlands and natural areas.

+- Wet Weather Plan and Schedule: Prior to wet weather construction work and before temporary work suspension for winter, the contractor, or designated person should meet with the Agency to review and update the ESCP and to develop a schedule to assure that appropriate controls are implemented and maintained during wet weather and suspended work periods. - 4) Limit Disturbed Areas: If soil erosion and sediment resulting from construction activities is not effectively controlled, the Agency will limit the amount of disturbed areas that can be effectively controlled. - 5) Install BMPs Early: Erosion and sediment control features should be incorporated into the projects at the earliest practicable time.
+All erosion and sediment control measures should be installed according to the approved implementation schedule. - 6) Stop Work: Failure to control erosion and or pollution shall be cause for the Agency to stop all construction work until measures have been taken to bring all construction into compliance.

-6.6 Stabilization Requirements
+6.5 Stabilization Requirements